Biking in Minneapolis

 Before the Midtown Greenway was built, bicyclists had to cut through downtown if they wanted to ride the southern loop.

 The Midtown Greenway cuts across town, connecting Lake Calhoun to the Mississippi River.

-Now they can use that below-street, east-west bicycle superhighway, paralleling 29th Street, to head south either from West River Parkway or Lake Calhoun.
+Now they can use that below-street, east-west bicycle superhighway, paralleling 29th Street, to head south either from West River Parkway or Bde Maka Ska, formerly Lake Calhoun.

-From Lake Calhoun, the path heads south past the refectory, which houses Tin Fish restaurant, and Wheels of Fun canoe and kayak rental.
+From Bde Maka Ska, the path heads south past the refectory, which houses Tin Fish restaurant, and Wheels of Fun canoe and kayak rental.

 You'll pass a playground and beach before heading toward Lake Harriet and its Victorian bandshell, where free concerts are held daily in summer.
 There are more beaches on the east side of Harriet.

 Then the path ducks into the enchantingly shady and secluded section along Minnehaha Creek between Lake Harriet and Portland Avenue, one of the few stretches with hills.